sikuli/sikuli/docs/source/screen.rst

 laptop monitor), will always be Screen(0).
 In the Windows settings it is possible to place the taskbar on one of the secondary monitors, which makes it the primary monitor getting the base coordinates (0,0).
 The other available monitors are mapped around based on your settings.
-But the mapping is not changed, so the primary monitor might be any of your Screen() objects.
+But the Sikuli internal mapping is not changed, so the primary monitor might be any of your Screen() objects.
 Sikuli takes care for that and maps SCREEN always to the primary monitor (the one with the (0,0) coordinates).
 So for example you have a laptop with an external monitor, that shows the taskbar